labcontrol-data/plasma-control-power/README.md

 ============

-This page provides information about the project developed at Mesbah lab, UC Berkeley, USA, called ["Low-cost electronics for controlling current and power in DC plasma reactor."](http://www.anvargas.com/blog/plasma.html)  Experiments were carried out in practice in a laboratory, and the data contained in this GitHub repository were collected in those experiments.
+This page provides information about the project developed at Mesbah lab, UC Berkeley, USA, called ["Low-cost electronics for controlling current and power in DC plasma reactor."](http://www.anvargas.com/blog/plasma.html)  Experiments were carried out in practice at Mesbah laboratory, and the data contained in this GitHub repository were collected in those experiments.

 [![DOI](https://zenodo.org/badge/577329848.svg)](https://zenodo.org/badge/latestdoi/577329848)